kyree-nero/terraform-eks-simple/README.md

+# Terraform EKS sample

 Here is a terraform eks example.

-There is a helm example as well driven by terraform.
+There are three projects....

+1. terraform-eks-base -- deploys all the aws stuff you need
+1. terraform-eks-base-k8 -- deploys all the k8 stuff you need on top of aws
+1. terraform-eks-helm -- deploys what would be the app on top of that

 The chart that is set to deploy will put nginx out on port 80

-Do this
+Steps to run the app...

 1. cd terraform-eks-base
 1. add host ip cidr block to terraform.tfVars